• Skip to primary navigation

 Boerenmeisjes

-There is also a female version of this recipe: boerenmeisjes.
-These are apricots soaked in alcohol.
-I will share this recipe later!
+There is also a female version of this recipe: boerenmeisjes (brandied apricots).
+They are amazing!

 Frequently asked questions